Aeon113/Notes/Flash/03_FTL.md

 When dealing with the flash, we call the "write" operation "program".
 After one unit is programed, it cannot be reprogramed unless it's "erase"d.

-`NAND Flash Translation Layer (NFTL)` is a mechanism used to maximize the lifespan of a NAND flash memory device.
+`NAND Flash Translation Layer (NFTL)` is a mechanism used to maximize the lifespan of, and accelate the read/write operations on a NAND flash memory device.
 A `Flash Translation Layer` simply do the following three jobs:
 1. Write updated information to a new empty page and then divert all subsequent read requests to its new address.
 2. Ensure that newly-programmed pages are evenly distributed across all of the available flash so that it wears evenly.